blawson69/PurseStrings/README.md

 ---
 ### --stock
-**GM Only** When a merchant's inventory is displayed, you can either show the amount of items in stock, or keep this information hidden.
-To change this you use the `--stock` command.
-Set it to "true" if you wish to display the number of items in inventory, or "false" to prevent the inventory count from showing.
-Default is "true."
-This parameter applies to all merchants in the game.
+**GM Only** When a merchant's inventory is displayed, you can choose to either show the amount of each item in stock, or keep this information hidden.
+There is a default that applies to all Merchants that can be changed with the `--stock` command.
+Send "true" with this command if you wish to display the number of items in inventory, or "false" to prevent the inventory count from showing.
+The default value is "true."
 A link to toggle this setting is included in the `--config` dialog ([above](#--config)).

 ```
 !ps --stock true
 !ps --stock false
 ```

+You may also set this value individually on each Merchant token.
+This is necessary if you wish to override the default.
+To do so, simply add "show-stock" or "hide-stock" to the first Bar 1 box on the token.

-Out of stock items (a quantity of zero) will display "(out of stock)" when showStock is "true."
-If showStock is "false", the out of stock items are not displayed at all.
-Any items that have an "infinite availability" such as services ([see above](#merchants-setup)) will always be shown and will never display any quantity regardless of the showStock setting.
+When you wish to show stock, items with a quantity of zero will display "out of stock."
+If you are hiding the stock count, the out of stock items will not be not displayed at all.
+Any items that have an "infinite availability" such as services ([see above](#merchants-setup)) will always be shown and will never display any quantity regardless of the this setting.

 ---
 ### --party